dell/csm-docs/content/docs/replication/deployment/install-repctl.md

       ```

-> Note: all `repctl` output is saved alongside with `repctl` binary in `repctl.log` file and can be attached to any installation troubleshooting requests
+> Note: all `repctl` output is saved alongside with `repctl` binary in the `repctl.log` file and can be attached to any installation troubleshooting requests